rwsayaman/TCGA_PanCancer_Genotyping_Imputation/Stranding/README.md

 ## Workflow
 **Timing: Approximately <1 day.
 Dependent on server capabilities.**

-1. Prior to stranding, identify and remove all palindromic SNPs (A/T or G/C).
+12. Prior to stranding, identify and remove all palindromic SNPs (A/T or G/C).

-2. Perform stranding to the Haplotype Reference Consortium using the McCarthy Group tools. (https://www.well.ox.ac.uk/~wrayner/tools/; see section “HRC or 1000G Imputation preparation and checking”)
+13. Perform stranding to the Haplotype Reference Consortium using the McCarthy Group tools. (https://www.well.ox.ac.uk/~wrayner/tools/; see section “HRC or 1000G Imputation preparation and checking”)

 	a.
 Download and unzip the tab delimited HRC reference file (currently v1.1 HRC.r1-1.GRCh37.wgs.mac5.sites.tab) from the Haplotype Reference Consortium (http://www.haplotype-reference-consortium.org/site)

 	b.
 Perform stranding of the quality-controlled genotyping file against the HRC reference panel using the high performance cluster version of the script (HRC-1000G-check-bim-v4.2.13-NoReadKey.zip), which compares genotyping alleles to the corresponding SNP alleles from HRC

 	c.
-Provide the .bim file, the calculated allele frequencies (--freq) and the reference panel as input	s (See “Usage with HRC reference panel”)
+Provide the .bim file, the calculated allele frequencies (--freq) and the reference panel as inputs (See “Usage with HRC reference panel”)

 **Note:** The McCarthy Group tools (https://www.well.ox.ac.uk/~wrayner/tools/) stranding script removes SNPs with differing alleles, SNPs with > 0.2 allele frequency difference, and SNPs not in the reference panel.
 The McCarthy Group stranding script would also remove A/T & G/C palindromic SNPs with MAF > 0.4, however we chose to remove all palindromic SNPs in the preceding step to remove ambiguity.